 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
-The amendment includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in the financial statements, including: income tax effects of share-based payments, minimum statutory tax withholding requirements and forfeitures.
-The amendment is effective for fiscal years (and interim periods within those years) beginning after December 15, 2016.
-The provisions may be applied using various transition approaches (prospective, retrospective and modified retrospective).
-Management currently is evaluating the impact that the adoption of this standard will have on our consolidated financial statements.
+The amendment includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in the financial statements, including income tax effects of share-based payments, minimum statutory tax withholding requirements and forfeitures.
+The amendment is effective for fiscal years (and interim periods within those years) beginning after December 15, 2016 and may be applied using various transition approaches (prospective, retrospective and modified retrospective).
+The amendment is not expected to have a material impact on our financial condition or results of operations.